chsasank/chsasank.github.io/_posts/tech/2021-11-06-google-deepmind-isomorphic-drugs.md

 <img src="https://www.mrdubuque.com/uploads/2/4/5/0/24509062/x2xgpu-orig_orig.gif" alt="">
 </figure>

 You can see how shape of proteins is all-important for its functioning.
 How do we then guess the shape of a protein given the sequence of amino acid?
-This is not straightforward at all yet pritein holding happens almost instantaneously.
+This is not straightforward at all yet protein holding happens almost instantaneously.
 Protein folding been a unsolved problem for years.
 However last year, Deepmind, AI research division of Google, [announced](https://deepmind.com/blog/article/AlphaFold-Using-AI-for-scientific-discovery) solving it with very high accuracy using deep learning.

 <figure>